kodedninja/vocabulum/README.md

 # vocabulum
 A vocabulary building application

 Vocabulum is built to help in constructing artificial languages.
+It also lets you work on a language with other people, by using ```git``` for the saved JSON file.

 ## Command
 #### ```WORD```